Erendis42/GameOfLife/README.md

 The .zip file contains the solution as I revived it in Visual Studio 2022 right now.
 (27 September, 2023)
 \
 \
-A much more sophisticated solution for calculating the next generation and with an infinite canvas can be found here: https://golly.sourceforge.io/
+A much more sophisticated solution can be found here: https://golly.sourceforge.io/